-The amount of triamterene added to 50 mg of hydrochlorothiazide in Triamterene and Hydrochlorothiazide tablets was determined from steady-state dose-response evaluations in which various doses of liquid preparations of triamterene were administered to hypertensive persons who developed hypokalemia with hydrochlorothiazide (50 mg given once daily).
+The amount of triamterene added to 50 mg of hydrochlorothiazide in Triamterene and Hydrochlorothiazide tablets 75 mg/50 mg was determined from steady-state dose response evaluations in which various doses of liquid preparations of triamterene were administered to hypertensive persons who developed hypokalemia with hydrochlorothiazide (50 mg given once daily).
 Single daily doses of 75 mg triamterene resulted in greater increases in serum potassium than lower doses (25 mg and 50 mg), while doses greater than 75 mg of triamterene resulted in no additional elevations in serum potassium levels.
-The amount of triamterene added to the 25 mg of hydrochlorothiazide in Triamterene and Hydrochlorothiazide tablets 37.5 mg/25 mg was also determined from steady-state dose-response evaluations in which various doses of liquid preparations of triamterene were administered to hypertensive persons who developed hypokalemia with hydrochlorothiazide (25 mg given once daily).
+The amount of triamterene added to the 25 mg of hydrochlorothiazide in Triamterene and Hydrochlorothiazide tablets 37.5 mg/25 mg was also determined from steady state dose response evaluations in which various doses of liquid preparations of triamterene were administered to hypertensive persons who developed hypokalemia with hydrochlorothiazide (25 mg given once daily).
 Single daily doses of 37.5 mg triamterene resulted in greater increases in serum potassium than a lower dose (25 mg), while doses greater than 37.5 mg of triamterene, i.e., 75 mg and 100 mg, resulted in no additional elevations in serum potassium levels.
-The dose-response relationship of triamterene was also evaluated in patients rendered hypokalemic by hydrochlorothiazide given 25 mg twice daily.
-Triamterene given twice daily increased serum potassium levels in a dose-related fashion.
+The dose response relationship of triamterene was also evaluated in patients rendered hypokalemic by hydrochlorothiazide given 25 mg twice daily.
+Triamterene given twice daily increased serum potassium levels in a dose related fashion.
 However, the combination of Triamterene and Hydrochlorothiazide given twice daily also appeared to produce an increased frequency of elevation in serum BUN and creatinine levels.
 The largest increases in serum potassium, BUN and creatinine in this study were observed with 50 mg of triamterene given twice daily, the largest dose tested.
 Ordinarily, triamterene does not entirely compensate for the kaliuretic effect of hydrochlorothiazide and some patients may remain hypokalemic while receiving Triamterene and Hydrochlorothiazide.
 In some individuals, however, it may induce hyperkalemia (see WARNINGS).

 The Triamterene and Hydrochlorothiazide components of this product are well absorbed and are bioequivalent to liquid preparations of the individual components administered orally.
-Food does not influence the absorption of triamterene or hydrochlorothiazide from Triamterene and Hydrochlorothiazide tablets.
+Food does not influence the absorption of triamterene or hydrochlorothiazide from Triamterene and Hydrochlorothiazide tablets, 37.5 mg/25 mg or 75 mg/50 mg.
 The hydrochlorothiazide component of Triamterene and Hydrochlorothiazide tablets is bioequivalent to single entity hydrochlorothiazide tablet formulations.

 This fixed combination drug is not indicated for the initial therapy of edema or hypertension except in individuals in whom the development of hypokalemia cannot be risked.

-- Triamterene and Hydrochlorothiazide is also indicated for those patients who require a thiazide diuretic and in whom the development of hypokalemia cannot be risked (e.g., patients on concomitant digitalis preparations, or with a history of cardiac arrhythmias, etc.).
+- Triamterene and Hydrochlorothiazide tablets USP are also indicated for those patients who require a thiazide diuretic and in whom the development of hypokalemia cannot be risked (e.g., patients on concomitant digitalis preparations, or with a history of cardiac arrhythmias, etc.).

-Triamterene and Hydrochlorothiazide may be used alone or in combination with other antihypertensive drugs such as beta-blockers.
-Since Triamterene and Hydrochlorothiazide may enhance the actions of these drugs, dosage adjustments may be necessary.
+Triamterene and Hydrochlorothiazide tablets USP may be used alone or in combination with other antihypertensive drugs such as beta-blockers.
+Since Triamterene and Hydrochlorothiazide tablets USP may enhance the actions of these drugs, dosage adjustments may be necessary.